mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/limitations/index.md

 #### Storage

-Currently storage engine cache sizes cannot be defined when using WiredTiger, InMemory or RocksDB as a storage engine.
+Currently storage engine cache sizes cannot be defined when using WiredTiger or InMemory storage engines.

 These storage engines will use their default logic to determine a cache size value, which is typically 50% of the container available memory.